 We have established the S.U.C.C.E.S.S.
-Social Distancing Policy that applies to all employees, clients, contractors, volunteers, and other visitors at our facilities/office locations.
+11.3 Physical Distancing Policy that applies to all employees, clients, contractors, volunteers, and other visitors at our facilities/office locations.

-- √ Control measures for maintaining physical distance in the workplace may include:

-- V Working offsite or remotely

-- V Changes to work schedules

-- V Changes to how tasks are done

-- √ Occupancy limits for workers

-- V Limiting or prohibiting visitors

-- V Reducing the number of customers/clients

-Note: Each S.U.C.C.E.S.S. facility/office location will have measures in place based on the site-specific COVID-19 risk assessment.

-Second level protection (engineering): Barriers and partitions

-- We have installed barriers where workers can't keep physically distant from co-workers, customers, or others. - V We have included barrier cleaning in our cleaning protocols. - We have installed the barriers so they don't introduce other risks to workers (e.g., barriers installed inside a vehicle don't affect the safe operation of the vehicle).

-We have established a plan for how barriers or partitions will be used in the workplace.
+Contr ol measures for maintaining physical distance in the workplace may include: Working offsite or remotely Changes to work schedules Changes to how tasks are done Occupancy limits for workers Limiting or prohibiting visitors Reducing the number of customers/clients Each S.U.C.C.E.S.S. facility/office location will have measures in place based on the site-specific COVID-cassessment.
+Secon d level protection (engineering): Barriers and partitions We have installed barriers where workers can't keep physically distant from co-workers, customers, or others.
+We have included barrier cleaning in our cleaning protocols.
+We have installed the barriers so they don't introduce other risks to workers (e.g., barriers installed inside a vehicle don't affect the safe operation of the vehicle).
+Measu res in place: We ha ave established a plan for how barriers or partitions will be used in the workplace.
 We have installed barriers where workers can't keep physically distant from co-workers, customers, or others.

-Note: Each S.U.C.C.E.S.S. facility/office location will have measures in place based on the site-specific COVID-19 risk assessment.

-Second level protection (engineering): Barriers and partitions

-- We have installed barriers where workers can't keep physically distant from co-workers, customers, or others. - V We have included barrier cleaning in our cleaning protocols. - We have installed the barriers so they don't introduce other risks to workers (e.g., barriers installed inside a vehicle don't affect the safe operation of the vehicle).

-We have established a plan for how barriers or partitions will be used in the workplace.

-We have installed barriers where workers can't keep physically distant from co-workers, customers, or others.

-Third level protection (administrative): Rules and guidelines

-- √ We have identified rules and guidelines for how workers should conduct themselves. - We have clearly communicated these rules and guidelines to workers through a combination of training and signage.
+Each S.U.C.C.E.S.S. facility/office location will have measures in place based on the site-specific COVID-cassessment.
+Third I evel protection (administrative): Rules and guidelines We have identified rules and guidelines for how workers should conduct themselves.
+We have clearly communicated these rules and guidelines to workers through a combination of training and signage.
+Measu ires in place: ve trained our supervisors/managers and employees on the rules and guidelines that everyone in the lace has to follow to reduce the risk of airborne transmission.
+All clients and visitors to S.U.C.C.E.S.S.

-We have trained our supervisors/managers and employees on the rules and guidelines that everyone in the workplace has to follow to reduce the risk of airborne transmission.
-All clients and visitors to S.U.C.C.E.S.S. facility/office locations are required to adhere to these guidelines and protocols (i.e. signed Informed Consent for In-person Service Form, completing a contact log during their visit, adhering to social distancing, etc.).
+facility/office locations are required to adhere to these guidelines and protocols (i.e. signed Informed Consent for In-person Service Form, completing a contact log during their visit, adhering to social distancing, etc.).